Characters who either only appear in filler, movies, and specials, in order of appearance.

 - Interspecies Romance: While there's plenty of this in Dragon Ball, these two really stand out.
 She and Tarble are the only relationship in the franchise that doesn't involve two Human Aliens.

-- Nice Girl: She is a very polite girl.
+- Nice Girl: She is a very polite woman.

 - Reused Character Design: Gure bears a strong resemblance to the Tech-Tech aliens from Neko Majin, who like the Saiyans, were also quite hostile.
-This species, however, also appeared in Jaco the Galactic Patrolman and the manga adaptation of Resurrection of F, making the Dragon Ball Wiki hold the theory she belongs to the same race.
+This species, however, also appeared in Jaco the Galactic Patrolman and the manga adaptation of Resurrection 'F', giving rise to the theory she belongs to the same race.

-- Satellite Character: She doesn't have any sort of characterization that doesn't rely on Tarble.
+- Satellite Love Interest: She doesn't have any sort of characterization that doesn't rely on Tarble.

 Son Goku Jr. (孫悟空ジュニア, Son Gokuu Junia)